- dealing with maintenance, property capital development and improvements;

 - Learning and teaching demands as they relate to current or proposed delivery modes, current or intended delivery locations, the requirements necessary to address new or improved pedagogical approaches and the requirements of proposed research and research training activities.

-At least annually, but generally more frequently, the Principal, Chief Operations Officer, Heads of School, Resource Centre Manager and Manager Information Systems shall give consideration to current and future capital and major development needs.
+At least annually, but generally more frequently, the Executive Principal, Chief Operations Officer, relevant senior leadership team member(s), Property & Services Manager and Manager Information Systems shall give consideration to current and future capital and major development needs.
 Such considerations will include, but not be limited to:

-- the manner in which the project may be brought to completion, utilising fair and appropriate processes, and achieving value for money;
+- the manner in which the project may be brought to completion, utilising fair and appropriate processes;

 Capital and major projects considered shall be prioritised by consensus.
 The priorities may be reflected in the annual budget or promoted as a one-off project, ex-budget.

 For all projects itemised in the annual budget approved by the Governing Board, the Chief Operations Officer shall have the authority to proceed with implementation procedures and make any necessary payments as they fall due.

 For projects which have not been itemised in the annual budget, full details of the proposal shall be submitted to the Governing board and its Audit & Risk Committee for consideration and approval.
 Approval shall be evidenced by a formal motion passed at a meeting convened by the Governing Board and advised to the Executive Principal and/or Chief Operations Officer in writing or by email.
 On receipt of this advice, the Chief Operations Officer shall have the authority to proceed with implementation procedures and make any necessary payments as they fall due.

 - originate with the Executive Principal, Chief Operations Officer, relevant senior leadership team member(s), Property & Services Manager and Manager Information Systems or emanate directly from the Governing Board;